- Things To Know About Staying in Iceland

 Many visitors plan to spend a full day exploring these areas before setting off on the rest of their travels.
 For this reason, many hotels and hostels have sprung up, allowing visitors to use the Golden Circle as a springboard from which to leave the west of Iceland without needing to return to Reykjavik for the night.

 The little towns and settlements that dot the west of Iceland also offer plenty of places to stay.
-The quaint town of Selfoss, for example, has the four-star Hotel Selfoss, with its luxurious spa and quality restaurant for those with a larger budget.
+The quaint town of Selfoss, for example, has plenty of accommodation options.
+The four-star Hotel Selfoss has a luxurious spa and quality restaurant for those with a larger budget.
 As a cheaper alternative, the HI Hostel Selfoss offers a comfortable and pleasant stay.

-At Hveragerdi, a settlement known for its geothermal activity, there's a similar range.
-The Guesthouse Frost and Fire will meet the standards of those with high expectations, while As Guesthouse can accommodate travelers who are more focused on price than luxury.
+At Hveragerdi, a settlement known for its geothermal activity, there's a similar range of accommodations.
+The Frost and Fire Hotel will meet the standards of those with high expectations, while As Guesthouse can accommodate travelers who are more focused on price than luxury.
 Fludir, a town known for hosting the beautiful Secret Lagoon, has the Icelandair Hotel Fludir, a reasonably priced hotel in a stunning location and featuring an excellent restaurant.

 Where To Stay in South Iceland